skycoin/skycoin-web/MULTICOIN-INFO.md

 text) and will be rescaled so that it always occupies the header area, which means that it will always be fully visible and that it will not maintain its aspect ratio.

-An example of this combination is that when you select Skycoin as the active coin, a image with various gray coins is shown as the background image, and above the background there is a blue gradient.
+An example of this combination is that when you select Skycoin as the active coin, an image with various gray coins is shown as the background image with blue gradient above it.
 The image of the coins is [skycoin-header.jpg](src/assets/img/coins/skycoin-header.jpg) and the image with the gradient is [skycoin-gradient.png](src/assets/img/coins/skycoin-gradient.png).